 I proudly raised over $21,000 for PanCAN that year.

-Last year, on October 8th, the 10 year anniversary of the passing of my father, I am proud to say I stood on stage as the number one fundraiser for Purple Stride San Diego 2017 walking with a huge team of over 30 people.
+In 2017 on the 10 year anniversary of the passing of my father, I am proud to say I stood on stage as the number one fundraiser for Purple Stride San Diego 2017 walking with a huge team of over 30 people.

 What an honor to celebrate the 10 year anniversary of my father's passing while on stage having raised over 14k for this disease in 2017 and over 50k since his passing in 2007.
 That same day my brother was back in Chicago running the Chicago marathon for my dad.

 Then in 2018, with a team of 30, yet again, we were able to raise over 16k for PanCAN.
 I stood on stage as the number one fundraiser again and my team was the #3 team.

 It's a blessing to be able to fight for this disease and support those who need our help.

 This fight is a team effort and thank you for continuing to support our cause.
 We need you!